 About 40 Under 40

-40 Under 40 in Public Health is the first list of its type to specifically recognize young leaders in public health who are strengthening communities with new ideas, creative problem-solving, and innovative solutions.
-The first class of 40 Under 40 in Public Health was released in 2019, and the next class will be announced in the fall of 2021.
+40 Under 40 in Public Health, an initiative of the de Beaumont Foundation, is the first list of its type to specifically recognize rising leaders in public health who are strengthening communities with new ideas, creative problem-solving, and innovative solutions.
+The first class of 40 Under 40 was released in 2019.

-Members of the first class of 40 Under 40 say their participation has helped them advance their careers, learn from their peers, build a robust professional network, and improve the impact of their work.
+Members of the first class of 40 Under 40 report that their participation has helped them advance their careers, learn from their peers, build a robust professional network, and improve the impact of their work.
 All honorees receive:

-- National recognition through national and regional media, public health associations, and social media.
+- National recognition through national and regional media, leading public health organizations., and social media.

 - Opportunities to network with other young professionals and public health pioneers, including current and former 40 Under 40 honorees.

 - Professional development opportunities, which may include writing, speaking, and contributing to national philanthropic initiatives.

 Many lists recognize young leaders in health care, but not specifically public health.
 The de Beaumont Foundation created 40 Under 40 to showcase public health leaders and highlight solutions and innovations that are improving the health of communities across the country.
 The professionals chosen for 40 Under 40 in Public Health embody the values of collaboration, creativity, and innovation.

 To be selected for 40 Under 40 in Public Health, applicants must be:

 - Actively working as a public health professional.